Carcons/tubescrape/README.md

 # tubescrape
 A java library that scrapes the youtube-search webpage.

-Download source code and compile jar classes: javac carcons/tubescrape/*.java
+Download source code and compile java classes: javac carcons/tubescrape/*.java

 Then create the jar library: